Substack Feed Widget for Website. No-code - Poper

 Podcast episodes with inline audio

 Substack podcasts are RSS-native.
-Poper renders episodes with cover art, show notes, and an inline HTML5 audio player so listeners hit play without leaving your site.
+Poper renders episodes with cover art, episode summaries, and an inline HTML5 audio player so listeners hit play without leaving your site.
 Perfect for podcast-newsletter hybrids.

 The default Subscribe button drops readers into your Substack signup with the source attributed back.
 Customize button copy, color, and placement.
 Use a sticky footer pill, an inline subscribe form, or a per-post badge.
-Track free-to-paid conversion in the Poper dashboard.
+Use your site analytics to evaluate widget performance.

 Use cases

-Where Substack Feed Widget: Embed Newsletters, Notes and Paid Posts on Any Site actually moves the needle
+Where Substack Feed Widget: Embed Newsletters and Paid Posts on Any Site actually moves the needle

-Four buyer types who get the most lift from embedding Substack Feed Widget: Embed Newsletters, Notes and Paid Posts on Any Site on their site.
+Four buyer types who get the most lift from embedding Substack Feed Widget: Embed Newsletters and Paid Posts on Any Site on their site.

 Tech newsletter scene with a laptop terminal, RSS feed icon, an insights line chart trending up, and a dev-focused infographic where the Substack widget surfaces builders' weekly briefings